flowtsohg/mdx-m3-viewer/README.md

 Errors might occur, most of the time because your path solvers aren't correct, but there are other causes.
 When a resource gets loaded, the handler can choose to send errors if something goes wrong.
 The built-in handlers try to do this in a consistent way.
-There are four types of errors:
+These are the errors they use:
+* InvalidHandler - sent by the viewer when adding an invalid handler (either its type is unknown, or it was already added).
-* UnsupportedFileType - sent by the viewer itself, if you try to load some resource with an unknown extension (did you forget to register the handler?).
+* MissingHandler - sent by the viewer if you try to load some resource with an unknown extension (did you forget to register the handler?).
+* HttpError - sent by handlers when a server fetch failed.
 * InvalidSource - sent by handlers when they think your source is not valid, such as trying to load a file as MDX, but it's not really an MDX file.
 * UnsupportedFeature - sent by handlers when the source is valid, but a feature in the format isn't supported, such as DDS textures not supporting encodings that are not DXT1/3/5.
-* HttpError - sent by handlers when a server fetch failed.

 Together with these error strings (in the `error` property naturally), the handlers can choose to add more information in the `extra` property.
-For example, when you get an UnsupportedFileType error because you tried loading an unknown extension, the `extra` property will hold an array, with the first index being the extension you tried to use, and the second one being the source.
+For example, when you get an MissingHandler error because you tried loading an unknown extension, the `extra` property will hold the result from your path solver.
-Another example - in the formats that have some form of magic number for validation, and upon the handlers getting wrong numbers, the InvalidSource error will be sent, and `extra` will contain "WrongMagicNumber".
-For the final example - when an HttpError occurs, `extra` will contain the XMLHttpRequest object of the fetch.
+Another example - when an HttpError occurs, `extra` will contain the XMLHttpRequest object of the fetch.
 You can choose to respond to errors (or not) however you want.

 ------------------------